-A blockchain network is comprised primarily of a set of peer nodes (or, simply, peers).
-Peers are a fundamental element of the network because they host ledgers and smart contracts.
-Recall that a ledger immutably records all the transactions generated by smart contracts (which in Hyperledger Fabric are contained in a chaincode, more on this later).
-Smart contracts and ledgers are used to encapsulate the shared processes and shared information in a network, respectively.
-These aspects of a peer make them a good starting point to understand a Fabric network.
+A fundamental element of a Hyperledger Fabric blockchain network is the set of peer nodes (or, simply, peers).
+Peers are fundamental because they manage ledgers and smart contracts.
+Starting in Hyperledger Fabric v2.4, peers also manage transaction proposals and endorsements by running the Fabric Gateway service.
+Recall that a ledger immutably records all of the transactions generated by smart contracts (which in Hyperledger Fabric are contained in chaincode, more on this later) and endorsed by the required organizations.
+Smart contracts and ledgers encapsulate the processes and information, respectively, that are shared by channel peers.
+These aspects of peers make them a good starting point for understanding a Fabric network.

-Other elements of the blockchain network are of course important: ledgers and smart contracts, orderers, policies, channels, applications, organizations, identities, and membership, and you can read more about them in their own dedicated sections.
-This section focusses on peers, and their relationship to those other elements in a Fabric network.
+ledgers and smart contracts, orderers, policies, channels, client applications, organizations, identities, and membership, which you can read about in their own dedicated sections.
+This section focuses on peers, and their relationships to these other elements in a Fabric network.

-A blockchain network is comprised of peer nodes, each of which can hold copies of ledgers and copies of smart contracts.
-In this example, the network N consists of peers P1, P2 and P3, each of which maintain their own instance of the distributed ledger L1.
-P1, P2 and P3 use the same chaincode, S1, to access their copy of that distributed ledger.
+A Fabric blockchain network (above) is comprised of peers (non-ordering nodes), each of which stores and manages copies of ledgers and smart contracts.
+In this example, the Fabric network N consists of peers P1, P2 and P3, each of which maintains its own instance of the distributed ledger L1.
+P1, P2 and P3 each invoke the same chaincode, S1, to access their respective copies of the distributed ledger.

-Peers can be created, started, stopped, reconfigured, and even deleted.
-They expose a set of APIs that enable administrators and applications to interact with the services that they provide.
-We’ll learn more about these services in this section.
+Peers are a flexible and redundant element that can be created, started, stopped, reconfigured and deleted.
+Peers expose a set of APIs that enable client applications to interact with the services that peers provide — the Fabric Gateway service in particular.

-Fabric implements smart contracts with a technology concept it calls chaincode — simply a piece of code that accesses the ledger, written in one of the supported programming languages.
-In this topic, we’ll usually use the term chaincode, but feel free to read it as smart contract if you’re more used to that term.
-It’s the same thing!
-If you want to learn more about chaincode and smart contracts, check out our documentation on smart contracts and chaincode.
+Fabric implements smart contracts through a type of logic called chaincode — code that accesses the ledger — which is written using the chaincode APIs.
+In this topic, we use the term chaincode, but feel free to interpret chaincode as a smart contract if that concept is more familiar.
+To learn more about chaincode and smart contracts, check out the documentation on smart contracts and chaincode.

 Ledgers and Chaincode¶

-Let’s look at a peer in a little more detail.
-We can see that it’s the peer that hosts both the ledger and chaincode.
-More accurately, the peer actually hosts instances of the ledger, and instances of chaincode.
-Note that this provides a deliberate redundancy in a Fabric network — it avoids single points of failure.
-We’ll learn more about the distributed and decentralized nature of a blockchain network later in this section.
+Now let’s look at a peer in a little more detail.
+We can see that it’s the peer that hosts both the ledger and chaincode, in addition to services such as Fabric Gateway.
+More precisely, the peer hosts instances of the ledger, and instances of chaincode, because blockchain requires consistent replicas of data and smart contracts across peers in a channel.
+This design provides a deliberate redundancy in a Fabric network — avoiding single points of failure and providing consistent, current ledgers.
+We’ll learn more about the distributed and decentralized nature of a Fabric blockchain network later in this section.

-A peer hosts instances of ledgers and instances of chaincodes.
+A peer hosts instances of ledgers and instances of chaincodes (above).
 In this example, P1 hosts an instance of ledger L1 and an instance of chaincode S1.
-There can be many ledgers and chaincodes hosted on an individual peer.
+There can be many ledgers and chaincodes hosted on any individual peer.

-Because a peer is a host for ledgers and chaincodes, applications and administrators must interact with a peer if they want to access these resources.
-That’s why peers are considered the most fundamental building blocks of a Fabric network.
-When a peer is first created, it has neither ledgers nor chaincodes.
+Because a peer is a host for ledgers, chaincodes and services, client applications and administrators must interact with a peer to access these resources.
+That’s why peers are considered the fundamental building blocks of a Fabric network.
 We’ll see later how ledgers get created, and how chaincodes get installed, on peers.

-A peer hosting multiple ledgers.
-Peers host one or more ledgers, and each ledger has zero or more chaincodes that apply to them.
-In this example, we can see that the peer P1 hosts ledgers L1 and L2.
-Ledger L1 is accessed using chaincode S1.
-Ledger L2 on the other hand can be accessed using chaincodes S1 and S2.
+A peer hosting multiple ledgers (above).
+Peers host one or more ledgers and the chaincodes that access them.
+In this example, peer P1 hosts ledgers L1 and L2.
+Ledger L1 is accessed using chaincode S1; Ledger L2 can be accessed using either chaincode S1 or S2.

-We’ll see a little later why the concept of channels in Fabric is important when hosting multiple ledgers or multiple chaincodes on a peer.
+We’ll see a little later why the concept of channels in Fabric is important to hosting multiple ledgers and multiple chaincodes on a peer.

 Applications and Peers¶